Good work, Martin.

 The images for the first 3 editions are from my own collection.
 They were taken under the same light, so this should help with comparing colours.
 I will update with better pics when I get the chance.
 The 4th edition photo is from an Ebay listing.
 The 5th & 6th edition images are just stock photos.

-Although there have been minor packaging changes over the years, I believe that there are basically 6 distinct versions of this fragrance.
+Although there have been some minor packaging changes over the years, there are basically 6 distinct packaging versions of this fragrance.
 Although this does not necessarily mean 6 distinct formulations, a packaging change has tended to coincide with a change to the fragrance.

 1973 - 1986 1st Edition (Original)

 The good news is that this is the most easily recognisable of all the versions.
 The bottle will always have a metal ‘Pr’ logo stuck to the front of the bottle, and the font of the ‘r’ varies from all other versions, in that the top of the letter is more rounded and bulbous.